phundament/app/docs/51-fig.md

 - [myapp-fig.192.168.59.103.xip.io/backend](http://myapp-fig.192.168.59.103.xip.io/backend)

 > On Linux `docker.local` is usually equal to `localhost`, on OS X the command `echo $DOCKER_HOST` should print the IP of your host VM.

+### Customize

+You can replace the [Phundament 4 Docker image](https://github.com/phundament/docker) with your custom base container.

 ### Virtual hosts with Docker